MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Why Use Production Monitoring?

-Production monitoring enables you to make decisions from an objective, fact-based view of your manufacturing operations.
+Production monitoring enables you to make decisions based on an objective, fact-based view of your manufacturing operations.
 This is extremely important because manufacturing teams are often surprised, and sometimes even shocked when they gain an accurate understanding of losses in their manufacturing operations.

 Chances are that you have a very good understanding of what you produce from monitoring your production output.
 Far fewer manufacturing operations have a firm grasp on what they could have produced and the actions they can take to produce more in the future.
 In other words, production monitoring enables you to move from the simpler question of “How much did I make this shift?” to the more complex question of “How can I best improve my process?“ This transition is also a key part of the value proposition of Industry 4.0 and digital manufacturing.